Test your basic knowledge |

 This is a study tool.
 The 3 wrong answers for each question are randomly chosen from answers to other questions.
 So, you might find at times the answers obvious, but you will see it re-enforces your understanding as you take the test each time.

-6. In drawing software - a term describing the movement of the endpoint of a line to a new location.
+3. In drawing software - a term describing the creation of a feature by rotation of a two-dimensional profile about an axis.

 10. The line drawn from a detail to the dimension line on a drawing to show the area of the measurement.

-14. A surface that is used to establish a known location.
+15. A line - point - edge - surface - or other detail used to establish a known location.

 24. A line drawn between extension lines where the measurement is noted.